BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Peripatetics/Peripatetics.md

-- They agree about the place of fine in the virtuoues
+- They agree about the place of fine in the virtues